crispinprojects/talkcalendar/README.md

 With this version of Talk Calendar playing audio using GThread and GMutex has been replaced with GTask (async/wait pattern).
 With GTK4 it appears that the preferred way to perform work in a thread is to use GTask.
 The code now uses [g_task_run_in_thread()](https://docs.gtk.org/gio/method.Task.run_in_thread.html) so that a play audio blocking operation is executed in a separate background thread.
 The function g_task_run_in_thread() turns a synchronous operation into an asynchronous one, by running it in a thread.
 Apparently, GTask maintains a thread pool that is based on the number of CPUs available (i.e. supports multiple CPU-cores).

-The screenshot below shows a development version Talk Calendar running on Debian Trixie (Alpha) with the default Wayland GNOME desktop.
-This incorporates features only available with GTK toolkit versions above 4.8.
+The screenshot below shows a development version of Talk Calendar running on Debian Trixie (Alpha) with the default Wayland GNOME desktop.
+Features only available with GTK toolkit versions above 4.8 are being implemented.

 ![](talkcalendar-debian-trixie.png)